 More Tempe historical highlights:

 Now that you’ve read the Reader’s Digest version of Tempe’s evolution, you’ll want to know more.
 Delve deeper with a visit to the Tempe History Museum to explore Tempe’s past and present through fun and interesting interactive exhibits.
-And for Arizona history, visit the Arizona Historical Society Museum in Papago Park.
+And for Arizona history, visit the AZ Heritage Center at Papago Park in Papago Park.

 Plan your next vacation with the Tempe Visitor's Guide.